milangress/screen-coreo/src/routes/scroller/arachovitika-salim/scenes.md

         .video('wrong-side-seg2.mp4').volume(0.2).open();
 ```

-And because we like these repetions and echos and echolalias in my corner of reality.
+And because we like these repetitions and echoes and echolalias in my corner of reality.
 I'll like to share this with you again.

-The tech im working with here is also a repetition but also quite different.
+The tech I’m working with here is also a repetition but also quite different.

 ```js
 await new Flux('ScenesMdBlock').size(80, 80).position(20, 10).content('ScenesMdBlock').open();
 ```

-At its core is this scrip im reading from.
-Interwoven with pieces of code that are executed when they appear on screen.
-Not readable but its still there.
+At its core is this scrip I'm reading from.
+Interwoven with pieces of code that are executed when they appear on the screen.
+Not fully readable but It's still there.

 ```js
 await Wave('intro').load('/panpan1.mp3')